nonta1234/terraining-heightmap-generator/README.md

 ## ToDo

-- Improved littoral slope shape.
+- Improve the littoral slope shape.
-- Make the download process completely a web worker.
+- Make the entire download process a web worker.